adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

   - Would likely need tooling in our repo specific to Spectrum-CSS
   - Would still be held up by Spectrum-CSS release cycles potentially
     - This could potentially be mitigated by us releasing the css module version of Spectrum-CSS, however, if we have multiple PR's open against Spectrum-CSS before we try to release, we'd need to merge all of them together which will make Spectrum-CSS task of reviewing and merging them more difficult.
 This is a common scenario in release testing.
+  - https://www.atlassian.com/git/tutorials/git-submodule has a list of good use cases, ours isn't really one of them

 ##### Spectrum-CSS submodule alternatives